AgileCloudInstitute/AgileCloudManager/README.md

 2. Validate that the project, repository, and build have been created in the Azure DevOps portal.
 And validate that the code was cloned into the new repository.

-3. Trigger the build pipeline by making an inconsequential change to the README file for the `terraform-aws-simple-example` repo from within the Azure DevOps portal.
-You are changing the copy that was just imported into your own Azure DevOps Organization, but you are only adding a couple spaces of white space to the README so that the functionality is not changed.
-Then confirm that the build created the deployable artifact from the newly imported repository.
+      #Manually trigger a build by navigating into one of the files in the `terraform-aws-simple-example` Azure Repo that was just imported and adding one character of white space and then clicking the "commit" button.
+      #Confirm that the build was triggered by navigating to the Pipelines control panel and seeing that a build was just run.

+# Create two Release Definitions

+      #Navigate to the same `pipeline-tasks` directory if you are not already there
+      #Type the following two commands to create two Release Definitions, noting that the yaml files are in the `release-definitions/yaml-definition-files/` directory.
+      python3 constructReleaseDef.py createTerraformSimpleAWS.yaml
+      python3 constructReleaseDef.py destroyTerraformSimpleAWS.yaml
+      #Confirm in the console that each of the commands produced a 200 HTTP response code.
+Then navigate to the Azure Devops Portal to view the Release Definitions.
+      #Manually Trigger the "Create Terraform AWS Simple Example Release" in the Azure Devops Portal and confirm that the infrastructure was created in AWS.
+Note that you must click the manual "Deploy" button in the release the way the definition is currently configured.
+      #Then Manually trigger the "Destroy Terraform AWS Simple Example Release" in the Azure Devops Portal and confirm that the same infrastructure was destroyed in AWS.
+Again note that you must manually click on the "Deploy" button on the release the way the definition is currently configured.

 # Destroy the Azure DevOps Project and its elements